 The process of moving from the inner disempowerment triangle to the outer empowerment triangle can be fast and simple by using one or all of the techniques below when you are in a bad place:

 Acceptance.
 Just be.
 Allow for the sensations that come up and sit with them.
 Observe them.
 Use your breath to move deeper into them and allow for whatever comes up in your awareness without judging it.
 Find compassion and acceptance for yourself by recognizing that you don’t know everything and you are learning in this situation.
 Validate that there is a reason for what you are feeling.
 And try to avoid getting into stories about what it all means.
 Simply choose to feel and accept where you are and just be with the sensations.
 You might tell yourself, “I’m in the drama triangle, and it’s OK.
 I’m still learning and acting out of prior programming.”
-Acceptance has the power to shift you into empowerment as you see and value your efforts to learn, to try, and to change.
+Acceptance has the power to shift you into empowerment as you see and value your efforts to face reality, learn and try to change.

 If you’re still feeling disempowered after working through these four steps, you may need a little extra work targeted at the role you’re stuck in.
 The below provides additional explanation into each role and specific steps that can be used to free yourself from the disempowered role and shift into the associated empowerment role.